prplecake/jrgnsn.net/_travel/2017-11-11-Trip-to-Chicago.md

 ## Monday

 Monday in Milwaukee was relatively uneventful.
-After all, it was Monday, and it Milwaukee is in Wisconsin. /s
+After all, it was Monday, and Milwaukee is in Wisconsin. /s

 I did eat some rad vegan pizza thought.
 It was from Ian's Pizza by the Slice and I ordered the Taco Pizza.